react-bootcamp/react-101/instructions/2-the-wine-app.md

 * Which are the components of the app and what is the hierarchy between components?
 * What is the data managed by each component?
 Should I manage the data with `props` or with `state`?
-* Ho do my components communicate?
+* How do my components interact?
 Which events should I manage?
 * Once I'm ready, how to start coding the app?

 ## Component hierarchy